- On April 24th, the old Moodle will be switched off.

-Of course, presence teaching and joint discussions cannot be transferred seamlessly into virtual space.
-In addition to technical requirements, digital formats also require special preparation and are more strenuous for most students and teachers than face-to-face teaching -not least because they are often unfamiliar.
+Of course, classroom teaching and joint discussions cannot be transferred seamlessly into virtual space.
+In addition to technical requirements, digital formats also require special preparation and are more strenuous for most students and teaching staff than classroom teaching – not least because they are often unfamiliar.

-On this website we have put together some ideas, tips and instructions to help you use digital tools to compensate for the loss of face-to-face lectures.
+On this website, we have put together some ideas, tips, and instructions to help you use digital tools to compensate for the loss of classroom courses.

-Of course, all teachers are free to use the products they wish to use for their teaching.
+Of course, the members of the teaching staff are free to use the products they wish to use for their teaching.
 However, in the interest of the students and in order to offer you the best possible, up-to-date and bundled support, we ask you to use JGU-provided software and services as far as possible.

-Information on how to deal with questions such as mandatory attendance, active participation, workload, etc. will soon be available via the Department of Study and Teaching.
+Information on how to deal with questions such as mandatory attendance, active participation, workload, etc. will soon be available via the Learning and Teaching department.
 However, you are welcome to send your question to firstname.lastname@example.org.

 Of course, software and great teaching concepts for digital courses can only be successfully implemented if you have operational devices.
-We know that not every workspace is equipped for remote work yet and campus infrastructure is not available to people working from home.
-Therefore, the University Data Center (ZDV) answers basic technical questions about working from home on their website while information about electronic media resources is available on the University Library's website (German only).
+We know that not every workspace is equipped for remote work yet, and the campus infrastructure is not available for people working from home.
+The University Data Center (ZDV) answers basic technical questions about working from home on their website, and information about electronic media resources is available on the University Library's website (German only).

 Equipment for digital teaching:

 - For many digital teaching scenarios, access to a reasonably up-to-date computer (desktop computer or laptop) is sufficient.
-(All institutes are responsible for their lecturers' equipment.)
+(The institutes/faculties are responsible for their lecturers' equipment.)

-- For audio recordings in a quiet environment, the microphone integrated in your laptop or tablet is usually sufficient.
-Recording quality can be improved by using a headset or a mobile phone or smartphone can be used.
+- For audio recordings, the microphone integrated in your laptop or tablet is usually sufficient in a quiet environment.
+Recording quality can be improved by using a headset, or a mobile phone or smartphone can be used.

 - The above-mentioned equipment is also sufficient for direct calls, for example via Skype for Business.
 A headset is recommended for smooth sound transmission.

-- For video recordings and for real-time video conferencing, the integrated camera of your laptop or tablet is usually sufficient, while external cameras (such as webcams) can facilitate recording, and solutions using mobile phones or smartphones are also possible.
-For recordings we recommend the Panopto-Recorder (also available as a mobile app).
+- For video recordings and for real-time video conferencing, the integrated camera in your laptop or tablet is usually sufficient, while external cameras (such as webcams) can facilitate recording, and solutions using mobile phones or smartphones are also possible.
+For recordings, we recommend the Panopto-Recorder (also available as a mobile app).